 Following worship we have a time of continued fellowship with refreshments.

 Throughout the church year various special services occur.
-See our calendar and other posts for more information.
+See our home page for more information on special services.